stefanfreitag/terraform-aws-fsx-status-monitor/examples/01_default_configuration/README.md

 Deploys the FSx status monitor with no additional configuration:

 - No SNS topic subscriber is set up.
+- No CloudWatch alarms are set up.
-- The monitor is scheduled to run every 60 minutes.
+- The monitor is scheduled to run every 5 minutes.

+The list of FSx file system identifiers in `main.tf` is empty.
+It needs to be populated before deploying this example.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements